chamikacme/learn-git/README.md

-# git-test: A Practice Project for Git and GitHub
+# learn-git: A Beginner Guide for Git Commands

-This is a guide to get more familiar with version control using Git and GitHub and this will give the a excellent start to begin your journey with Git.
-This will updated continuously.
-Star repository and keep in touch.
+This is a guide to get more familiar with version control using Git and remote repositories such as GitHub.
+This will give the a excellent start to begin your journey with Git.
+This repository will be updated continuously.
+Star this repository and keep in touch.
 Feel free to provide any feedback via the contacts in the bottom.

 ## Some useful Git Commands